Stop being a hater and embrace community over competition.

 Your audience can pick up on the nuances between your brand and another artist.
 You may think you’re selling art, but you’re selling yourself.
 And you my friend have something unique that others can’t replicate.
 Embrace your story and only ever be in competition with yourself.

 Don’t be a hater.
 Be kind and generous.
 Share opportunities.
 Support your fellow artists.
 I promise you, it’s much more fulfilling than the alternative.
-And if you ever want help in figuring out exactly what your brand is an artist, check out my coaching services.
+And if you ever want help in figuring out exactly what your brand is as an artist, check out my consulting services.

 So, did I convince you to embrace community over competition?